andrewdotn/crk-db/README.md

 At a high level, the process for aggregating the sources is as follows:

 1. **convert** data source from original format to [DaFoDiL][DaFoDiL]
-2. **clean** and normalize the data, while retaining the original data
+2. **clean** and normalize the data (partially handled during Step 1), while retaining the original data
 3. **import** the data into ALTLab's database using an aggregation algorithm
 4. create the **sqlite3** database
 5. create the **FST** LEXC files